-Andrew Scott is Senior Counsel in the Houston office of Gordon & Rees.
-His practice includes the representation of a broad range of business entities, individuals, governmental agencies and insureds in both litigation and business transactional matters.
+Andrew M. Scott is an experienced trial, litigation and transactional attorney in Gordon & Rees, LLP’s Houston office.
+His practice includes the representation of a broad range of business entities, individuals, insureds and insurers in both litigation and business transactional matters.

-Mr. Scott also represents clients in a number of unique actions, such as actions brought pursuant to the Telephone Consumer Protection Act (TCPA), suspension and debarment proceedings brought against companies by the United States Agency for International Development (USAID), and actions brought against common interest developments (i.e., Homeowner Associations).
+Mr. Scott also represents clients in a number of unique actions, such as actions brought against governmental entities involved in civil rights and Texas Tort Claims Act claims, class actions pursuant to the Telephone Consumer Protection Act (TCPA), and suspension and debarment proceedings brought against domestic and international companies by the United States Agency for International Development (USAID) and the United States Department of State.

 In addition to his litigation practice, Mr. Scott maintains a broad business transactional practice.
 Mr. Scott provides counsel to clients in the formation, structure, implementation and ongoing representation of business entities as well as the individual owners of such enterprises.